 You are covered for only the healthcare benefits that apply to the option that you choose as shown in the Benefits At A Glance.

-Except to the extent otherwise required by law, your healthcare coverage terminates when you reach age 70.
+Except to the extent otherwise required by law, your healthcare coverage terminates when you reach age 70 or when you retire, whichever is earlier.

 Covered Expenses